-Graduates of the PGDipHSc (Nuclear Medicine) will be prepared to contribute to the improvement of clinical health services offered to the New Zealand public by implementing their knowledge and expertise within Medical Imaging, specifically within Nuclear Medicine.
-Graduates will also be able to advance to Master's level study and contribute to the development of Medical Imaging services through research.
+The PGDipHSc (Nuclear Medicine) prepares our graduates to contribute to clinical health services for New Zealanders to implement their nuclear medicine knowledge and expertise.
+Graduates will also be able to advance to master's level study and contribute to the development of medical imaging services through research.

-For admission to this programme, the student must satisfy the Programme Director that they are employed in an appropriate clinical training position.
+To satisfy admission into this programme, the student must be employed in an appropriate clinical training position.
 This is a paid position in a nuclear medicine practice in New Zealand and it is the responsibility of the student to find and secure this position.
-Appropriate supervision of the student must also be provided by a qualified and experienced member of staff who is registered in the Nuclear Medicine scope of practice and holds a current Annual Practising Certificate (APC).
+Appropriate supervision of the student must also be provided by a qualified and experienced member of staff who is registered in the nuclear medicine scope of practice and holds a current Annual Practising Certificate (APC).

-For those interested in pursuing a career in nuclear medicine and who are NOT Medical Imaging Technologists, please refer to the University of Auckland website for more information:
+For those interested in pursuing a career in nuclear medicine and who are not medical imaging technologists, please refer to the University of Auckland website for more information:

-www.auckland.ac.nz/pg/nuclear-medicine
+auckland.ac.nz/pg/nuclear-medicine

-In order to develop the necessary technical, clinical and diagnostic skills, trainees must be exposed to a large number and wide range of Nuclear Medicine examinations.
+In order to develop the necessary technical, clinical and diagnostic skills, trainees must be exposed to a large number and wide range of nuclear medicine examinations.
 By completion of the training period the requirement is that the student has experienced a minimum of 2000 clinical hours.

-Additionally, the minimum total number of Nuclear Medicine examinations to be recorded is 1000, of which no fewer than 500 must be performed without assistance.
-Within the Nuclear Medicine programme, there is also a requirement for familiarisation and competency of processes and procedures additional to imaging.
+Additionally, the minimum total number of nuclear medicine examinations to be recorded is 1000, of which no fewer than 500 must be performed without assistance.
+Within the nuclear medicine programme, there is also a requirement for familiarisation and competency of processes and procedures additional to imaging.
 These are predominantly laboratory based and include a significant focus on quality assurance and radiation safety.

 Assessment of clinical competency will also occur in the student's workplace throughout the duration of their enrolment within this programme.
 Students will not be able to compensate an inadequate clinical assessment with excellent academic work.

 A final clinical competency assessment, Structured Observation and Assessment of Practice (SOAP), must be performed at the student's workplace and passed.
-Successful completion of this qualification will enable registration with the MRTB in the Nuclear Medicine scope of practice.
+Successful completion of this qualification will enable registration with the MRTB in the nuclear medicine scope of practice.